-The department of clinical medicine, the Institute of Tropical Medicine has a clinic and is in charge of managing infectious disease ward in the Nagasaki University Hospital.
-Our ward has 16 beds with 8 negative pressure rooms, of which two can accommodate patients with BSL4 pathogens.
-We specialized in infectious diseases and respiratory diseases; we treat patients with systemic infectious diseases, including tropical infectious diseases, HIV/AIDS, tuberculosis, pneumonia, and various neoplasmic and inflammatory respiratory diseases.
-We see well over 300 consultation cases a year in other wards, for giving advices on diagnosis and treatment of infectious diseases.
+The department of clinical medicine, the Institute of Tropical Medicine has a clinic and runs the infectious disease ward in the Nagasaki University Hospital.
+It has 16 beds for general patients and 8 negative pressure rooms, to accommodate patients with TB and other special pathogens.
+We specialized in infectious diseases and respiratory diseases; these include systemic infectious diseases, including tropical infectious diseases, HIV/AIDS, tuberculosis, pneumonia, and various neoplasmic and inflammatory respiratory diseases.
+We see well approximately 500 consultation cases a year in other wards, for giving advices on diagnosis and treatment of infectious diseases.
 Outpatient clinic is open twice a week where we also run a travel clinic for international travelers.

-For training and education, we provide a number of lectures on infectious diseases and respiratory diseases to undergraduate students and bed-side training programs for resident physicians.
+For training and education, we provide a number of lectures on infectious diseases and respiratory diseases to both under graduate and post graduate students and bed-side training programs for resident physicians.
 We organize a clinical case conference of tropical infectious diseases as a part of Master of Tropical Medicine course, Graduate School of Biomedical Sciences.
-Staff doctors and resident doctors are regularly dispatched for a long-term to abroad, San Lazao Hospital, the Philippines and the infectious disease ward in Bac Mai Hospital, Vietnam to accumulate our knowledge and experience with clinical tropical medicine.
+Staff doctors and resident doctors are regularly dispatched to hospitals in abroad, such as, San Lazao Hospital, the Philippines and the infectious disease ward in Bac Mai Hospital, Vietnam.
+Professor Associate Professor Senior Lecturer Assistant Professor Assistant Professor Assistant Professor Fellow Doctor Fellow Doctor Fellow Doctor Fellow Doctor Fellow Doctor Fellow Doctor Senior Resident Senior Resident Senior Resident Senior Resident Assistant

-Professor

-Associate Professor

-Senior Lecturer

-Assistant Professor

-Assistant Professor

-Assistant Professor

-Fellow Doctor

-Senior Resident

-Senior Resident

-Assistant